karlotness/adrt/docs/examples.tomography.rst

    theta = 90.0 + np.rad2deg(th_array1.squeeze())
    sinogram = radon(phantom, theta=theta)

 The sampled sinogram is plotted below.
-Although this sinogram appears similar to that in :ref:`sinogram computation section <adrt shepplogan page>` the two are different: The grid in the :math:`(\theta, t)` the coordinates used is different, and the approximations in discretizing the continuous transform are also different.
+Although this sinogram appears similar to that in :ref:`sinogram computation section <adrt shepplogan page>` there are
+differences: The grid in the :math:`(\theta, t)` the coordinates used is different, and the approximation used in discretizing the continuous transform is also different.

 .. plot::
    :context: close-figs